garciart/pipeline-demo/06-deployment-stage/README.md

 -----

-## Adding a Quality Gate
+## Deploying the Application to a Container

-Security Hotspots are security-sensitive code that requires manual review to assess whether a vulnerability exists.

 -----

 ## Summary

-In this tutorial, you ...
+In this tutorial, you deployed your web application to a managed node after successfully building and testing it using Jenkins.
 Remember, this is only a proof-of-concept demo for a single user; you should not use it for production.